 - Now is a good time to set your wicks into your mason jars.
 Place one of the small round stickers to the bottom of the wick, peel off the back and place it in the center of the jar and press into place.
 Next, wrap and roll the wick around the stick to hold it straight.
 The wick is waxy and holds its shape well when wrapped around the stick!

-- Now your ready to pour.
+6. The wax should be liquefied (and hot) by this time.
+Time to add the oils–I recommend using about 30 drops of spearmint and 25 drops of eucalyptus.
+You really want to the aroma to be on the strong side when mixed into the hot oil.7.
+Now your ready to pour.
 Carefully pour the HOT wax/essential oil mixture into each of the prepared mason jars.
 Set aside and allow them to cool.
 Once cool trim the wick to approx 1/4 of an inch and your finished!

 To learn more about the goodness of Young Living Essential Oils click here!